 - Find ways to help you remember your loved one

-Having ways to remember your loved ones after they have passed will help you come to terms with the loss: creating mementos, taking time to think about the memories you have, and talking to others.
+Having ways to remember your loved ones after they have passed may help you come to terms with the loss.
+Ideas could include creating mementos, taking time to think about the memories you have, and talking to others.

 - Think about the pain that you are feeling

-Remember that it is normal to feel pain after you have just lost somebody.
-Do not be afraid if you are feeling sad or feeling pain; this is a natural part of the grieving process.
+Remember that it is normal to feel pain after you have lost somebody.
+Don’t be afraid if you are feeling sad or feeling pain; this is a natural part of the grieving process.